 Lisa and her husband, Steve, have three children – Katie, Sam and Nick.
 They raise corn, soybeans, and livestock in Clinton and Marion counties.
-Lisa is a graduate of Southern Illinois University with a degree in accounting.
-Lisa works as a clinic manager for Clinton County Veterinary Services.
-She serves as treasurer of Breese District 12 Band Boosters and is a member of St. Dominic Catholic Church, Clinton County Farm Bureau, and Kaskaskia College Beekeeping Club.
+Lisa is a graduate of Southern Illinois University with a degree in Accounting Lisa works as a Clinic Manager for Clinton County Veterinary Services.
+Locally, she serves as Treasurer of Breese District 12 Band Boosters and is a member of St. Dominic Catholic Church, Clinton County Farm Bureau, and Kaskaskia Country Beekeeping Club.

 Steve has been farming for 30 years and currently farms 2,500 acres of corn, soybeans and seed production with his two brothers.
 He is a graduate of Parkland College with a degree in Agriculture.
 Steve has served on the Premier Cooperative Elevator Board for the past 25 years and recently resigned as the Crittenden Township Supervisor after serving for 24 years.
 Steve and his wife have four children and reside in Champaign County.

 Kevin farms 1,300 acres of corn and soybeans.
 He is a graduate of Southern Illinois University with a degree in Animal Industries and General Ag.
-He serves on the Board of South American Soy of Brazil as Compensation Committee Chair, is a board member of the local NFP nursing home, and chair of District 6490 Rotary Exchange Program.
+He serves on the Board of South American Soy of Brazil as Compensation Committee Chair, is an Executive board member of the local NFP nursing home, and chair of District 6490 Rotary Exchange Program.
 He is a member of the Illinois Corn Growers and Illinois Soybean Associations, Officer at St. Paul Lutheran Church Wheeler, Illinois Farm Bureau state committee member, Effingham County Farm Bureau, and chair of the Drainage District.

-Bridget is a CERTIFIED FINANCIAL PLANNER™ professional and investment advisor representative specializing in retirement planning, income distribution, and estate planning.
+Bridget is a CERTIFIED FINANCIAL PLANNER™ Professional and Investment Advisor Representative specializing in retirement planning, income distribution, and estate planning.
 She was first appointed to the Board as an outside director in 2010.
-A 1983 graduate of the University of Illinois, she currently lives near Lincoln in Logan County.
+A 1983 graduate of the University of Illinois, she currently lives near Lincoln, Illinois in Logan County.